 The scammy switch-a-roo is unfortunately a grift that still happens when it comes with buying/selling baseball cards.

 Making sure autographs are authentic is the other concern.
+But there are ways to get your cards graded by a professional sports authenticator.

 You might not be able to make a living being one of the elites who can swing a bat or pitch a 90 mph fastball, but that doesn't mean you can't make money off of professional baseball.